-When this happens, there are several things that could be to blame, from a broken motor, to a faulty capacitor.
+That said, as wonderful as whole house fans are, they’re not fail-proof.
+When your whole house fan is acting up, there are several things that can be to blame, from a broken motor to a faulty capacitor.

-This is why I’ve prepared the list below, where you’ll find the most common causes to this situation, and the easiest steps you can take to address them.
-Bear with me, and be patient, I promise we’ll get to the bottom of this.
+Below, I’ve prepared a list where you’ll find the most common causes for a whole house fan not working and the easiest steps you can take to address each one.

-Fixing a Malfunctioning Whole House Fan
+Fixing a Faulty Whole House Fan

-The first thing I want to do is put your mind at ease.
-Whatever the problem might be with your whole house fan, there is always a very good chance that you can fix it without struggling too much.
+The first thing I want to do when your whole house fan is not working is to put your mind at ease.
+Whatever the problem with your appliance, there’s always a good chance you can fix it without struggling too much.

-More often than not, the malfunction is due to some loose wires, or an insufficiently oiled bearing, both of which can be addressed in the blink of an eye.
+More often than not, the malfunction is due to some loose wires or an insufficiently oiled bearing, both of which can be addressed in the blink of an eye.

-- A broken motor
+- A broken motor.

-- An insufficiently oiled bearing
+- An insufficiently oiled bearing.

-- Loose wires
+- Loose wires.

-- A faulty capacitor
+- A faulty capacitor.

-- A broken thermostat
+- A broken thermostat.

 #1 A Broken Motor